thoxey/ezPP/demos/ezPP-SDL/README.md

 # ezPP
-Showing ezPP in action using SDL to handle te context
+Showing ezPP in action using SDL to handle the context